-C13.
-Application fee ✓ If your institution has waived its application fee fo select no. or the Fall 2025 admission cycle please D oes your institution have an application fee?
-Yes No A mount of application fee: Click or tap here to enter text C an it be waived for applicants with financial need?
-Y Yes □ No • u have an application fee and an on-line application apply on-line: option, please indicate policy for students ☐ Same Fee ☑ Free ☐ Reduced Can on-line application fee be waived for applicants with financial need?
-Yes No C14.
-Application closing date D oes your institution have an application closing date? ☐ Yes ☐ No Application Closing Date Date Application closing date (fall) Priority Date 8/1 C15.
-Are first-time, first-year students accepted for terms s other than the fall?
-Yes No C16.
-Notification to applicants of admission decision s sent (fill in one only) ☐ On a rolling basis beginning (date): Click or tap her ☐ By (date): Click or tap here to enter text. re to enter text.
+- C13.
+Application fee - ✓ If your institution has waived its application fee for the Fall 2025 admission cycle please select no.

+Does your institution have an application fee? $\Box$ Yes $\boxtimes$ No

+Amount of application fee: Click or tap here to enter text.

+Can it be waived for applicants with financial need? $\Box$ Yes $\Box$ No

+If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:

+- $\Box$ Same Fee

+- ⊠ Free

+- $\Box$ Reduced

+Can on-line application fee be waived for applicants with financial need? 🗆 Yes 🗖 No

+C14.
+Application closing date

+Does your institution have an application closing date? $\Box$ Yes $\Box$ No

+Application Closing Date Date

+Application closing date (fall)

+Priority Date 8/1

+C15.
+Are first-time, first-year students accepted for terms other than the fall?
+Yes 🗖 No

+C16.
+Notification to applicants of admission decision sent (fill in one only)

+□ On a rolling basis beginning (date): Click or tap here to enter text.

+□ By (date): Click or tap here to enter text.